 Growth in the Czech Republic’s fixed-line broadband market has slowed in line with higher penetration.
 The sector has more recently seen stronger growth in the cable and fibre sectors.
 The migration away from DSL has largely been due to the expansion of fibre networks, which are being built out by a number of telcos.
 Many of them are engaged in cooperative ventures, and also access wholesale services on CETIN’s fibre infrastructure.

-Covering developments in the market and regulatory environment, this report provides insights into the evolving fixed-line telecoms and IT markets of the Czech Republic, offering statistics, profiles of the major operators and an assessment of infrastructure deployed.
+Covering developments in the market and regulatory environment, this report provides insights into the evolving fixed-line telecom market of the Czech Republic, offering statistics, profiles of the major operators and an assessment of deployed infrastructure.
 The report also covers the mobile market, providing an overview of the MNOs as well as developments in technologies and regulatory affairs.
-A range of market and company statistics provide an insight into the state of both the mobile voice and data markets, as well as the performance and strategies of the key network players.
-In addition the report reviews the fixed and fixed-wireless broadband sectors, profiling the key players, assessing access platforms and market trends, and providing broadband subscriber forecasts.
+A range of market and company statistics provide insights into the state of both the mobile voice and data markets, as well as the performance and strategies of the key network players.
+In addition, the report reviews the fixed and fixed-wireless broadband sectors, profiling the key players, assessing access platforms and market trends, and providing broadband subscriber forecasts.

-T-Mobile Czech Republic, GTS Czech, Èeské Radiokomunikace, MobilKom, BT, ÈD-Telematika, ÈEZ ICT Services, UPC Èeská Republika, O2 Czech Republic, Vodafone Czech Republic, Nej TV, RIO Media, Nordic Telecom (MobilKom, U:fon).
+T-Mobile Czech Republic, GTS Czech, Èeské Radiokomunikace, MobilKom, BT, ÈD-Telematika, ÈEZ ICT Services, UPC Ceska Republika, O2 Czech Republic, Vodafone Czech Republic, Nej TV, RIO Media, Nordic Telecom (MobilKom, U:fon).

 Table of Contents